krulsefty/discord-nukker/README.md

 # discord-nukker bot
 mit license^

-at the begining you have to install NODE.JS
+1. install node.js from https://nodejs.org

+2. Download repository

-after it and downloading bots files you have to open cmd in your folder, type "npm install discord.js@12.5.0"
+3. Create folder and open cmd in it, type "npm i discord.js@12.5.0"

+4. Paste your bots token in config.js

-make sure to change to token of your bot in config.js, channel name, message and guild id in 17 line to server you want to nuke id in index.js to everything works!
+5. In index.js change CHANNEL_NAME to name of channels you want to create and MESSAGE to message you want to spam

+6. In line 17 paste ID of server you want to nuke

-after that steps open cmd in bots folder and type "node ."
+7. Go back to cmd and type "node ."

-the command to nuke is "!nuke"
+Them command to nuke is "!nuke"

-dm sefty#0001 for help
+dm sefty#0001 for help with bot